jnozzi/cocoadev.com/markdown/HowToDeclareAbstractClasses.md

 ----

-Simple answer: there is no such thing as abstract classes in General/ObjectiveC.
+Simple answer: there is no such thing as abstract classes in ObjectiveC.

-Complex answer: if you really need to have an abstract class you can implement one of its methods as     [self doesNotRecognizeSelector:_cmd] or     General/[NSException raise:General/NSGenericException format:@"Method %s is abstract", _cmd] or something like it.
-It won't stop anyone from instantiating the class, but it will stop them from using it, without overriding that method. --General/TheoHultberg/Iconara
+Complex answer: if you really need to have an abstract class you can implement one of its methods as     [self doesNotRecognizeSelector:_cmd] or     [NSException raise:NSGenericException format:@"Method %s is abstract", _cmd] or something like it.
+It won't stop anyone from instantiating the class, but it will stop them from using it, without overriding that method. --TheoHultberg/Iconara

 ----

-Also see General/AbstractSuperClass.
-You might be able to use General/FormalProtocols.
+Also see AbstractSuperClass.
+You might be able to use FormalProtocols.

 ----